makrai/notes/tsvetkov15-eval-vector-subspace-align.md

 * manually constructed “linguistic” word vectors
   * whose components have well-defined linguistic properties (§2)
 * our measure favors recall since
-  * vectors are typically used to provide features to downstream
+  * vectors are typically used to provide downstream features
   * intuition:
     meaningless dimensions in induced vector representations are less harmful than important dimensions that are missing